-Almost 50 kilos of fruit (apricot kernels) are needed to produce just a meagre half a liter of oil, an low yield for a product where the processing is long and tedious.
+Almost 50 kilos of fruit (apricot kernels) are needed to produce just a meager half liter of oil, a low yield for a product where the processing is long and tedious.
 For these reasons, argan’s market price (approximately € 25 a liter) is much higher than that of olive oil.

-Argan oil is a deep golden yellow in color and the flavor is unmistakable and intense, with notes of hazelnut and toast.
-A few drops can be added to a freshly cooked pot of couscous or to a fish or meat tajine or crudités.
+Argan oil is a deep golden yellow color and the flavor is unmistakable and intense, with notes of hazelnut and crudités.
+A few drops can be added to a freshly cooked pot of couscous, a fish or meat tajine or crudités.
 It can also be consumed alone on a simple piece of bread.

 Mixed with almonds and honey, argan oil is used for amlou beldi, the traditional creamy spread that is offered to visitors together with bread and mint tea as a sign of welcome.
 In the countryside, a few drops of this oil are used to feed newborns as their first food.
-Argan oil can also act as a skin-moisturizer, pomade or healing ointment e.g to remove scars.
+Argan oil can also act as a skin-moisturizer, pomade or healing ointment.

 Olio Roi, Badalucco (Italy)

 120 women gathered in 10 cooperatives